BiqBin: a parallel branch-and-bound solver for binary quadratic problems with linear constraints: Numerical results

 \section{Numerical results}

 In the numerical part of the paper, we benchmark the BiqBin solver with BiqCrunch~\cite{krislock2017biqcrunch}, Gurobi~\cite{gurobi}, and SCIP~\cite{achterberg2009scip} on four families of test instances of \eqref{eqn:BQP}, which we describe in the following paragraphs.
-We decided for these solvers because they are well-known to be among the best solvers for these type of problems and are freely available for research purposes.
-We ran Gurobi and SCIP using the default parameters.
+We decided for these solvers because they are well-known to be among the best solvers for these type of problems and are freely available for research purposes. \rew{All the solvers received as input the original problem~\eqref{eqn:BQP}, hence only BiqBin applies the reformulation into a max-cut instance.
+This means that Gurobi and SCIP use all the MIP techniques that are available.} We ran Gurobi and SCIP using the default parameters.
 Performance of the BiqCrunch solver depends on the branching rule used.
 Thus we decided to use both branching rules, i.e., most-fractional and least-fractional rule, and we report the results for the faster run.
 For other paramers of BiqCrunch, we used their default values.
 We also planned to include CPLEX in this study but we were not able to obtain the academic licence for the HPC system that we were using.

 All computations were performed on the HPC system at University of Ljubljana, Faculty of mechanical engineering.
 We used the E5-2680 V3 (1008 hyper-cores) DP cluster, with IB QDR interconnection, 164 TB of LUSTRE storage, 4.6 TB RAM, supplemented by GPU accelerators.
 As a Message Passing Interface library we used Open MPI and the code is compiled against OpenBLAS and LAPACK.
 The BiqBin solver was run directly on the cluster, so the computational times might be slightly different compared to the times obtained by the BiqBin on-line solver.